Akela-Plugins/Akela/docs/_plugins/LEDEffects.md

 ## Plugin methods

-The plugin provides two methods on each of the included effect objects:
+The plugin provides a single method on each of the included effect objects:

-### `.enable()`

-> Enable the effect.
-Without either this or [.activate()](#activate), the effect
-> will not be included in our firmware.
-This method simply makes sure that the
-> effect is registered, it will not activate it.

 ### `.activate()`